 “Let food be thy medicine and medicine be thy food.” - Hippocrates

 The idea that the food we eat can be as impactful as medicine in maintaining our health holds a lot of significance, especially when it comes to our skin.
+Many naturally occurring substances in our diet have been found to potentially slow down the aging process.
 While diet can indeed influence your skin's health, be aware that not all information floating around online is grounded in science.

 This guide is intended to be your cheat sheet for introducing dietary strategies for skin health.